DaveCaulfield/liquid-boards/README.md

 - Adobe colour was used to extract the warm sunset colour #F2913D from the landing page image and was chosen as the color for the site logo, call to action button on the homepage and was interspersed throughout the site.
 - A black background for the navbar frames each page of the site and gives a premium feel and helps to contrast the warm sunset coloring in the site.
-- Adobe colour was also used to extract #F2F2F2 from the landing page image and is used as a light background color for the body ofthe site pages throughout the site.
+- Adobe colour was also used to extract #F2F2F2 from the landing page image and is used as a light background color for the body of pages throughout the site.
-- The footer is left clear and give an uncluttered feel to the site.

 ![colour](README/assets/adobe.png)